Sravanigaju/Qxf2_internship_22/README.md

     Day 10
     - I have updated day9 task in the repository
+    - working on the task Explore HTML CSS and DOM

+    Day11
+    - I have updated day10 task in the repository
-    - Working on the task Explore HTML CSS and DOM
+    - I have beem working on the task Explore HTML CSS and DOM